Blockstream/gdk/docs/source/gdk-json.rst

     "last_pointer": 0,
   }

-:subaccount: The value of "pointer" from :ref:`subaccount-list` or :ref:`subaccount-detail` for the subaccount to fetch addresses for.
-Default 0.
+:subaccount: Mandatory.
+The value of "pointer" from :ref:`subaccount-list` or :ref:`subaccount-detail` for the subaccount to fetch addresses for.
 :last_pointer: The address pointer from which results should be returned.
 If this key is not present, the
                newest generated addresses are returned.
 If present, the "last_pointer" value from the resulting :ref:`previous-addresses` should then be given, until sufficient pages have been